-Swollen, tender lymph nodes which become abscessed (bubonic plague)
+- Swollen, tender lymph nodes which become abscessed, with bubonic plague

-Treatment is antibiotic therapy, usually gentamicin or doxycycline.
-Cats should be isolated during this period due to the risk of transmission to humans.
+Treatment is antibiotic therapy; usually, gentamicin or doxycycline, isolate cats during treatment to prevent transmission to humans.

-Y. Pestis can be found in parts of Europe, Africa, North and South America.
+Y. Pestis occurs in parts of Europe, Africa, North and South America.

 Also known as rabbit fever, tularemia is a rare bacterial infection caused by Francisella tularensis which can infect more than 100 species of mammal (including humans).
 Cats contract the disease in several ways including eating animals (rodents or rabbits) infected with tularemia.

-Diagnosis is made by culture of a tissue sample, serology to look for antibodies in the blood or polymerase chain reaction.
+A culture of a tissue sample, serology to look for antibodies in the blood or polymerase chain reaction can diagnose tularemia.

-Tularemia is found in North America, Northern Europe, Continental Europe and parts of Asia.
+Tularemia occurs in North America, Northern Europe, Continental Europe and parts of Asia.

 For cats who have been bitten, lesions appear on the area that was bitten, which is usually around the face and neck.
-Localised lymph nodes may also be swollen.
+Swollen lymph nodes can also develop.

-Cats who have acquired infection via consuming food or milk containing the bacteria, gastrointestinal symptoms are more common including:
+Cats who have acquired infection via consuming food or milk containing the bacteria, gastrointestinal symptoms are more frequent including:

-Diagnosis can be difficult.
-Biopsy samples can be invasive on an already sick cat, culture, and cytology of discharges (if present), other tests may include chest x-ray and standard blood and urine tests.
+Diagnosis can be difficult, biopsy samples can be invasive on an already sick cat, culture, and cytology of discharges (if present), other tests may include a chest x-ray and standard blood and urine tests.

-It is generally recommended that cats with TB be euthanised, treatment can be difficult and there is a high risk of the infection spreading to household members and the wider population.
+Euthanasia is recommended that cats with TB as treatment can be difficult and there is a high risk of the infection spreading to household members and the wider population.

-Caused by a common bacteria known as Salmonella which infects a huge number of species including humans, domestic pets, wild animals, farm animals and more.
-It is most often associated with gastrointestinal disturbances including vomiting and diarrhea.
+Caused by a common bacteria known as Salmonella which infects a huge number of species including humans, domestic pets, wild animals and farm animals.
+Vomiting and diarrhea are the most common symptoms.
 Cats contract the disease from exposure to contaminated food, infected prey or fomites (objects such as food bowls).